appsparkler/study/web/seo/brad-batesole/class.md

     - a user friendly sitemap is good - another opportunity for crawlers to visit all the pages on the site
     - XML site map is very important which will be added in the robots.txt for the crawlers
     - Screaming Frog has a feature to create a site map

+## Managing your URLs
+- URL structure
+    - focus on URLs that are human-readable and short
+    - focus on simplicity and brevity
+    - static URLs are ideal - instead of parameters, etc. with various
+    - use only what is necessary - don't over organize folders
+    - utilize hyphens for separation
+    - URL:page ratio of 1:1 is ideal
+    - simplify additive filtering and sorting parameters
+    - build a URL playbook
+- Canonical URLs - if this is an issue, SE's crawling budget for your site would expire faster
+    - definitition of canonical - _included in the list of sacred books officially accepted as genuine_
+    - define a canonical URL
+    - have 301 redirects for URLs that might be duplicated - for ex. - https://example.com/blOG or https://example.com/blOG/ should redirect to https://example.com/blog if the later is the canonical URL.
+    - another example is that - https://www.appsparkler.com and https://appsparkler.com both shouldn't be crawlable else the crawler will look at them at two separate pages.
+Instead, we need to select which URL we prefer and set is as our canonical URL for that page.
+Now, we need to re-direct the other to the one we have selected.
+    - take care of parameters that are added in tracking by adding link with `rel="canonical"` - for ex:
+        ```html <link rel="canonical" href="https://www.example.com/blog" />```
+    - it can also be added to the http header.